WesseloDev/GitAssignment.S1.2024/part2/answers.md

 #### 10. What is the difference between git revert and git reset?
 git revert only reverts the changes of one commit. git reset can revert the changes of multiple commits.

+#### 11. True or False: It is okay to commit broken code to the main branch.
+False